KabuCreative/cv-benchtops/accessories.md

 description: meta description here
 ---

-We are the leading local supplier of kitchen and bathroom accessories and fittings.
+We are the leading local supplier of kitchen accessories and fittings.
 If you're looking for a clever way to save space and organise, then take a look at our highly practical door and drawer systems, interior inserts, handles and fittings.

 ## Hittich